ChalmersGU-data-structure-courses/dsabook/src/J06-mst.md

 }
 ```

-For each vertex $I$, when $I$ is processed by Prim's algorithm, an edge
+For each vertex *e*, when *e* is processed by Prim's algorithm, an edge
-going to $I$ is added to the MCST that we are building.
-Array `V[I]`
+going to *e* is added to the MCST that we are building.
+Array `V[e]`
-stores the previously visited vertex that is closest to Vertex
+stores the previously visited vertex that is closest to Vertex *e*.
-[I]{.title-ref}.
 This information lets us know which edge goes into the
-MCST when Vertex $I$ is processed.
+MCST when Vertex *e* is processed.
 The implementation above also
 contains calls to `AddEdgetoMST` to indicate which edges are actually
 added to the MCST.